About Arkansas Rice Depot

 Arkansas Rice Depot was formed in 1982 to combat hunger in Arkansas.
 Our mission is to find sensible solutions to hunger in Arkansas.
 Quick facts:

-- Arkansas Rice Depot distributes nearly 9 million pounds of food each year
+- Arkansas Rice Depot distributes over 11 million pounds of food each year

 - We feed as much as 15% of the state’s population